ERISA Lawyer

 Fidelity Management and Trust Company

-Shapiro Haber & Urmy LLP has been appointed co-lead counsel in the consolidated class action against Fidelity Management & Trust Co. in Massachusetts federal court on behalf of participants in 401(k) plans for Bank of America, EMC Corp. and Safety Insurance Co, and all those similarly situated.
-The class action alleges that Fidelity misused the plans’ “float income” by temporarily investing it for its own benefit, in violation of the Employee Retirement Income Securities Act.
+Shapiro Haber & Urmy LLP was appointed co-lead counsel in the consolidated class action against Fidelity Management & Trust Co. in Massachusetts federal court on behalf of participants in 401(k) plans for Bank of America, EMC Corp. and Safety Insurance Co, and all those similarly situated.
+The class action alleged that Fidelity misused the plans’ “float income” by temporarily investing it for its own benefit, in violation of the Employee Retirement Income Securities Act.
 The suits raise allegations that Fidelity and its subsidiaries generated extra income when plan assets were placed in interest-bearing accounts, pending investments or withdrawals of the assets.
 An article published by Law360 provides further information about the class action lawsuits.

 Xerox Retirement Plan Litigation